Sushoma Sarkar

 Sushoma Sarkar is a Bangladeshi television and film actress.

 Career

-Sushama Sarkar studied in Jahangirnagar University.
-She appeared in TV dramas like "Progga Paromita", "Bijli", "Dhonni Meye" etc. In 2016, she was cast in Indo-Bangladesh joint venture film Badsha – The Don which stars Jeet and Nusrat Faria.
+Sushama Sarkar studied at Jahangirnagar University.
+She appeared in TV dramas like Progga Paromita, Bijli, Dhonni Meye, etc. In 2016, she was cast in the Indo-Bangladesh joint venture film Badsha – The Don, which stars Jeet and Nusrat Faria.

 Apart from films and television, she has acted in a number of stage dramas as well.
-She started with stage dramas 'Janame Janmantare' in 1999.
-In January 2018 it was confirmed that she'll return to stage dramas with 'Nityopuran' as Draupadi, which is written by Masum Reza.
+She started with stage drama Janame Janmantare in 1999.
+In January 2018, it was confirmed that she'll return to stage dramas with Nityopuran as Draupadi, which is written by Masum Reza.
 The role was earlier played by seniors like Banya Mirza and Naznin Hasan Chumki.

 Personal life

 Sarkar belongs to a Hindu family of Dhamrai.
 She is married to Litton Kar.
 They have a daughter, Anidra.